EXPLAINER: Who are the gunmen abducting Nigerian students?

 “They asked us not to go back to school, that they will make sure they shut down all the schools in Kaduna state,” said Sani, 20.
 “And if we go back there (to the school), they will still come back for us.
 And if they get us, we are not coming back again.”

-The gunmen also told those students there were “not after our lives or our parents’ money; that they are after (the) government,” said Sani, whose father is still looking for a school where she can re-enroll and attend classes safely.
+The gunmen also told those students they were “not after our lives or our parents’ money; that they are after (the) government,” said Sani, whose father is still looking for a school where she can re-enroll and attend classes safely.

 Sheikh Ahmad Gumi, a Nigerian cleric who is one of the few with access to the bandits and who has negotiated with them in the past, believes the bandits have been infiltrated by Boko Haram.
 He said the jihadi group is “looking for them (the bandits) seriously, trying to entice them to join their struggle.”